samukce/compilation-batch-of-delphi-projects/README.md

 # Compilation Batch of Delphi projects

-Utility to compile Delphi 7 projects in batch.
+A utility to compile Delphi 7 projects in batch.

 ## Call by command line on Jenkins